ExpressionEngine/ExpressionEngine-User-Guide/source/cp/design/templates/template_route_manager.rst

 **Control Panel Location:** :menuselection:`Design --> Templates --> Template Route Manager`

-The Template Route Manager provides an overview of all your templates and allows you to see which URL goes to which template at a glance.
+The Template Route Manager provides an overview of all your templates and allows you to edit and manage your Template Routes.

+Routes are listed in the order that the Template Router will match your templates.

 |Template Route Manager|